BitEdits/ps3mfw/README.md

 # Tasks

-* `patch_privacy.tcl` — PS3 collects a large amount of personal information while it’s operating.
-Additionally personal information is sent to many domain names when internet access is enabled (unrelated to PSN access).
-This task prevents PS3 from sending any data to the domain names you select.
+* `patch_privacy.tcl` — Prevent sending any data to the domain names unrelated to PSN access.
-* `broken_bluray.tcl` — Allows you to remove Blu-Ray firmware installation so that the MFW can be installed without a working Blu-Ray drive.
-This is potentially dangerous if used on a PS3 with a working drive, and should only be used if the drive is broken.
+* `broken_bluray.tcl` — Allows you to remove Blu-Ray firmware installation.
+Use only if the drive is broken.
 * `spoof_version.tcl` — Allows changing the firmware version the PS3 appears to be on, similar to the rebug spoofer.
 * `change_ssl_cer.tcl` — Allows changing of SSL certificates.
 * `change_theme.tcl` — Can be used to replace the default "Airbrush" theme with another theme file (.p3t format).